'Humbling' U.S. settlement clears crisis-era hangover for RBS

-LONDON (Reuters) - Shares in Royal Bank of Scotland (RBS.L) rose as much as 6 percent on Thursday after the bank secured a far lower than expected settlement with U.S. authorities, paving the way for a long-awaited return of cash to UK taxpayers who bankrolled its post-crisis survival.
+LONDON (Reuters) - Shares in Royal Bank of Scotland (RBS.L) rose as much as 6 percent on Thursday after it secured a far lower than expected settlement with U.S. authorities, paving the way for a long-awaited return of cash to British taxpayers who provided support during the financial crisis.

 The $4.9 billion fine resolves a U.S. Department of Justice investigation into the bank’s sale of mis-priced mortgage-backed securities before the financial crisis and clears one of the most debilitating hangovers for the bank from that era.